 As we emerge from the COVID pandemic, New York is facing an ever-growing housing crisis.
 Homelessness continues to accelerate, as it has under every mayor since Ed Koch.
 Housing capital repair needs at NYCHA total \$40 billion1 - a figure that is only growing.
-Finally, nearly 1 million New Yorkers are rent burdened, paying more than 30% of their income on rent.
+By one measure, New York is rated as the fourth most segregated city in the country.
+2 Finally, nearly 1 million New Yorkers are rent burdened, paying more than 30% of their income on rent.
 It is an unsustainable situation.